afhpayne/slackutils/README.md

 ## Slackutils

-The goal of Slackutils is to make working with slackbuilds easier.
+The goal of Slackutils is to make working with slackbuilds easy.

-#### There are two utilities -- slackstack and slackgrab
+#### There are two programs: __slackstack.py__ and __slackgrab.py__
-If both programs are executable and in the same directory, slackstack.py will automatically call slackgrab.py when it's time to download tarballs.<br />
+If both programs are executable and in the same directory, slackstack.py can call slackgrab.py to automatically download tarballs.<br />

 #### Slackstack:<br />
 Uses a local clone of the slackbuilds.org git repository <br />